The Hinterland: A Travelogue, Part 1

 It was almost sunset and very nearly fall, and although the leaves didn’t quite yet look like small tongues of fire, there in the rearview mirror, soaked in the shuddering flames of the station, it wasn’t especially hard to imagine so.

 A stripped bank.

-I didn’t even have to point that one to my father.
-It was impossible to miss, its outside wall splattered with the marking ink of its disemboweled ATM, wearing the evidence of its own crime, a suicide caught blue-handed.
+Didn’t even have to point that one out.
+You couldn’t miss it, outside wall splattered with the marking ink of its disemboweled ATM, wearing the evidence of its own crime, a suicide caught blue-handed.